karlnorling/lyssna/README.md

 How does it work?

 1. The CodeDeploy publishes deploy event to a SNS topic.
-2. Subscibers to that SNS topic - in this case Lyssna Lambda function - will execute.
+2. Subscribers to that SNS topic - in this case Lyssna Lambda function - will execute.
 3. During execution it looks at the SNS Event trigger name, SNS message application name and based on channel configurations sends a notification to these channels.

 How does one create the SNS triggers, instructions can be found [here](http://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-notify-sns.html)

 ## Configuration

-To setup the triggers for notifications we need to configure what sns events to trigger on.
+To setup the triggers for notifications we need to configure which SNS events to trigger on.

 These json files are stored in S3.
 Location is based on configuration from config/app.json

 (Example of app configuration)[https://github.com/karlnorling/lyssna/blob/master/config/app-example.json]

+### To create configuration files and bundle app for upload:

+1. Create a `s3` folder inside `./config`
+2. Create configuration files based on examples in `./config`
+3. In `./build` create a `config.json` file based on the example `config.sample.json` file.
+4. Run `node build/archiver.js` - this will create a `lyssna-VERSION_NUMBER.zip` file.

 #### Notification channel config example (to be stored in S3) encrypted bucket)
 -----